 Everton Star Thierno Barry Nets Crucial Goal vs Man City, Pulls Off Kakalika Celebration

-• Thierno Barry brought a touch of Ghanaian flair to the Premier League after celebrating his goal against Man City with the viral Kakalika dance
+• Thierno Barry brought a touch of Ghanaian flair after celebrating his goal against Man City with the viral Kakalika dance

-• The French forward pulled off the popular move after drawing Everton level during their clash at Hill Dickinson Stadium
+• The French forward pulled off the popular move after drawing Everton level in their Premier League clash on May 4

-• Barry now joins a growing list of football stars embracing the dance challenge popularised by Ghanaian music duo DopeNation
+• Barry joins a growing list of football stars embracing the dance challenge popularised by Ghana's DopeNation

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Everton forward Thierno Barry added a Ghanaian touch to a dramatic Premier League clash after celebrating his goal against Manchester City with the viral Kakalika dance.
+Everton forward Thierno Barry added a Ghanaian touch to a dramatic Premier League clash on May 4 after celebrating his goal against Manchester City with the viral Kakalika dance.

-The 23-year-old came off the bench and made an instant impact at the Hill Dickinson Stadium, helping Everton fight back in an entertaining contest that kept fans on the edge of their seats.
+The 23-year-old came off the bench and made an immediate impact at the Hill Dickinson Stadium, helping Everton fight back in an entertaining 3-3 draw that kept fans on the edge of their seats.

 Source: Getty Images